doohee323/mcmd/mcmd-java/README.md

 	cf) Predefined variables
 		_WAIT: wait for finishing previous command with expected string, ex) "_WAIT '/root/data$'" -> waiting for '/root/data$'
-		_FINISH: finish a running work under a work group
+		_CLOSE: finish a running work under a work group
 		_SLEEP: n second waiting, ex) _SLEEP 10 -> 10 seconds waiting
 		_REPLACE: replace a file contents like sed, ex) "_REPLACE \"aaa.sql\" \"bbb\" \"ccc\" "		-> replace all "bbb" string in aaa.sql with "ccc"
 		_PREFIX: insert string in front of a file, ex) "_PREFIX \"aaa.sql\" \"use test;\" "  -> insert "use test;" in front of aaa.sql